-Figure 10.11: π -K separation performance at PICADOR detector.
+Figure 10.5: π -K separation performance at PICADOR detector.
 Left plot, dE/dx separation between different charged particles at $0.4 \sim 100$ GeV track momentum.
 Right plot, the separation power using both dE/dx and ToF information.

 The difference between the dE/dx of pions and kaons vanishes at 1 GeV track momentum.
-Meanwhile, a significant portion of charged particle has energy smaller than 2 GeV at the CEPC.
-To separation these low energy charged particles, a Time of Flight (ToF) measurement with 50 ps time resolution is proposed.
+On the other hand, a significant portion of charged particle is at energy lower than 2 GeV.
+To ensure the pi-kaon separation performance for these low energy tracks, a Time of Flight (ToF) measurement is proposed on top of the dE/dx measurement.
 The ToF information could be measured by the ECAL, with a few layers equipped with the Time sensitive ASICs.
-Using both ToF and dE/dx information, a separation better than 2 σ could be achieved for tracks with momenta smaller than 20 GeV in the conservative scenario.
+According to the recent progress of high granularity calorimeters, an ECAL with 50 ps time resolution is within the current technology reach.
+Using both ToF and dE/dx information, a separation better than 2 σ could be achieved for tracks with momenta smaller than 20 GeV.

-Considering the CEPC inclusive $Z \rightarrow q\bar{q}$ sample and integrate over the full polar angle and the momenta range of $2 \sim 20$ GeV, an over all charged kaon identification reaches an efficiency and purity of 91%/94% at the APODIS in the conservative scenario.
-If the dE/dx measurements could be improved to 3.6% (20% degrading comparing to the MCTruth), the efficiency and purity of charged Kaon identification could be improved to better than 95% ??.
+Considering the CEPC inclusive $Z \rightarrow q\bar{q}$ sample and integrate over the full polar angle and the momenta range of $2 \sim 20$ GeV, an over all kaon identification reaches an efficiency and purity of 91%/94% at CEPC v_4 detector geometry.
+This performance could be significantly improved by using more homogenous and more accurate amplification/DAQ system, and to optimize the TPC geometry by using thinner radical layer and/or larger TPC out radius.
+It has been demonstrated that, a proper combination of the TPC geometry and a sophisticated readout system could enhance the charged kaon identification performance to an efficiency/purity of 99%/99%.

-10.3.4 Photons
+10.6 Photons

-Successful photon reconstruction is crucial for the jet energy reconstruction, the $Br(H \rightarrow \gamma \gamma)$ measurement, and the physics measurements with τ leptons.
-Since the separation performance has been demonstrated in the section 10.2.2, this section is devoted to the reconstruction efficiency and the energy measurement of single photon.
+A successful reconstruction of photon is crucial for the jet energy measurement, the $Br(H \rightarrow \gamma \gamma)$ measurement and the τ physics.
+The reconstruction of photons could be characterized by its reconstruction efficiency, its energy resolution and the identification from other neutral objects such as neutrons.